Un-informed decision-making is truly a thing of the past!

 Differences between Business Analyst and Business Analytics

 A Business Analyst is the one who works between a client and a Product Development team to ensure that product delivery is giving solutions as desired by the client.
-A Business Analyst’s role may involve offering technical project management and dealing with stakeholders, internally and externally, especially in relation to design or implementation of particular tasks or projects.
+A Business Analyst’s role may involve offering technical project management and dealing with stakeholders, internally and externally, especially in relation to the design or implementation of particular tasks or projects.

 A Business Analyst does not deal with data at all.